Carlton Club meeting: Analysis

+Rhodes James added two breakdowns, the latter based on his totals listed above:

 Aftermath

 Immediately after the meeting, the dissenting Conservative ministers, including Baldwin and Sir Arthur Griffith-Boscawen, gave in their resignations to Lloyd George, being followed by former Coalition supporters including Chamberlain and Balfour.
 Lloyd George drove to Buckingham Palace in the middle of the afternoon to offer the Government's resignation.
 King George V summoned Law and invited him to form a new Government, but Law demurred on the grounds that he was not leader of his party and could not accept until he was.
 His accession to the leadership was, however, regarded as a formality, and his first call after leaving the Palace was to invite Curzon to remain as Foreign Secretary when the Government was formed.

-A meeting of the Unionist Party was summoned for Monday 23 October at the Hotel Cecil and unanimously confirmed Law as the new Leader; he "kissed hands" and formally succeeded Lloyd George as Prime Minister in the afternoon, and immediately obtaining a dissolution of Parliament and calling a general election for 15 November.
+A meeting of the Unionist Party was summoned for Monday 23 October at the Hotel Cecil and unanimously confirmed Law as the new leader; he "kissed hands" and formally succeeded Lloyd George as prime minister in the afternoon, and immediately obtaining a dissolution of Parliament and calling a general election for 15 November.
 The Conservatives secured an overall majority at the election.
+Bonar Law, resigned, dying of cancer, in May 1923, and was succeeded by Stanley Baldwin, who had emerged as a major figure at the Carlton Club meeting and would be Conservative leader for most of the interwar period.

-The Conservative Members who were first elected to Parliament in that election formed the Conservative Private Members' Committee to discuss and influence political events; the membership expanded in subsequent years as more new Conservative MPs were elected, and in 1926 all backbench members were invited to become members.
+The Conservative Members who were first elected to Parliament in the 1922 election formed the Conservative Private Members' Committee to discuss and influence political events; the membership expanded in subsequent years as more new Conservative MPs were elected, and in 1926 all backbench members were invited to become members.
 The committee became popularly known as the 1922 Committee.
 However the name does not, as is sometimes wrongly supposed, stem from the Carlton Club meeting and the committee was in fact formed following the election, in April 1923.